 SportsYankees Teixeira's health key to All-Star selection Mark Teixeira of the Yankees reacts during batting practice before a game with the Boston Red Sox at Fenway Park on July 10, 2015 in Boston.
 Photo Credit: Getty Images By ERIK BOLAND firstname.lastname@example.org @eboland11 July 14, 2015 10:14 AM Print Share fbShare Tweet Email CINCINNATI -- Mark Teixeira has called this, his third All-Star appearance, the most satisfying of his career.
 The first baseman, along with Alex Rodriguez, qualify as the biggest surprises of the Yankees' first half, one in which the Bombers went 48-40, good enough for a 3 ½ game lead in the AL East.
 Teixeira is as big a reason for that as anyone, entering the break with a .240/.350/.526 slash line.
 He leads the Yankees with 22 homers and the American League with 62 RBI.
 "The health is No. 1, the health is probably 90 percent of it," Teixeira said Monday.
 He entered the season with just as many questions as A-Rod.
 The first baseman would turn 35 in April but, most significant, had not experienced a healthy season since 2011.
 Nagging injuries limited him to 123 games in 2012 and right wrist surgery cost him all but 15 games in 2013.
 Last year brought more nagging injuries, as well as lingering effects from the surgery, conspiring to limit Teixeira to 123 games.
 He did manage to hit 22 homers last season but hit .216 with a .313 on-base percentage.
 "Once the health was there, it took April for me to get settled into the season and realize, 'you know what?' " Teixeira said.
 "The swing's feeling good and I'm doing the things I used to be able to do."
 By ERIK BOLAND email@example.com @eboland11 Erik Boland started in Newsday's sports department in 2002.
 He covered high school and college sports, then shifted to the Jets beat.
 He has covered the Yankees since 2009.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.